We’re Hiring! View Our Open Positions

 Acceptance and Commitment Therapy

 Acceptance and commitment therapy (ACT) is a form of talk therapy that helps individuals develop a greater sense of psychological flexibility and acceptance toward their thoughts, feelings, and experiences.
 ACT aims to help individuals live a more meaningful and valued life, even in the presence of psychological pain.
-In ACT, individuals can learn to better manage difficult emotions and situations by embracing their past experiences and cultivating positive new thoughts and behaviors.
+In ACT, people can learn to better manage difficult emotions and situations by embracing their past experiences and cultivating positive new thoughts and behaviors.

 Behavioral Activation Therapy